 Q. What are the technical requirements for the connection?

-AWS Direct Connect supports 1000BASE-LX or 10GBASE-LR connections over singlemode fiber using Ethernet transport.
+AWS Direct Connect supports 1000BASE-LX, 10GBASE-LR, or 100GBASE-LR4 connections over single mode fiber using Ethernet transport.
 Your device must support 802.1Q VLANs.
 See the AWS Direct Connect User Guide for more detailed requirements information.

 - A public or private ASN.
 If you are using a public ASN, you must own it.
-If you are using a private ASN, it must be in the 65000 range.
+If you are using a private ASN, it must be in the 64512 to 65535 range.

 - A new unused VLAN tag that you select